Kinetic theory of non-thermal fixed points in a Bose gas

-The evolution during this period evolves universally in the sense that it becomes largely independent of the precise initial conditions set by the quench as well as of the precise values of the parameters of the theory, indicating the approach to a \emph{non-thermal fixed point} of the time evolution \cite{Orioli:2015dxa}.
-Near this fixed point the distribution ideally shows a single power law as depicted in \Fig{NTFP2}, extending in time at both ends under an overall rescaling of the norm to ensure total particle number conservation.
-The distribution is drawn at the moment when the UV end has reached the scale $p_{\Xi}=(g\rho_{q})^{1/2}=\zeta_{q}^{1/2}p_{T_\mathrm{c,q}}$ where it is $n(p_{\Xi})\sim1$, corresponding to the post-quench interaction energy $g\rho_{q}$.
+as illustrated in \Fig{NTFP2}.
+As the IR scale $p_{\Lambda}$ decreases further, this scale will shrink, too, according to the limit set by the red line.
+Once the UV scale $p_{\lambda}$ exceeds $p_\mathrm{np}$, the transport of energy towards higher momenta is described by the perturbative wave-Boltzmann equation, the power law in this part of the tail changes, leading to the build-up of a direct weak-wave-turbulent cascade and eventually a thermal tail as sketched in~\Fig{NTFP}(b).

-At later times, when the UV tail is extending further into the regime $p\gtrsim p_{\Xi}$ where the transport is described by the perturbative quantum Boltzmann equation, the power law in this part of the tail changes, and the distribution assumes a form as sketched in \Fig{NTFP}(b).
-Then, two scaling forms $n(p,t)=t^{\,\alpha}f(t^{\,\beta}p)$ apply separately to the low-$p$ and high-$p$ regions, describing self-similar scaling evolution in space and time, with scaling exponents $\alpha$ and $\beta$ being different for the two transport directions.
+The distribution evolves universally in time, in the sense that it becomes largely independent of the precise initial conditions set by the quench as well as of the precise values of the parameters of the theory, indicating the approach to a \emph{non-thermal fixed point} of the time evolution \cite{Orioli:2015dxa}.